 If you work in the public sector you should also check with your employee handbook for any restrictions on tattoo placement they may have.
 Being a policeman does not allow you to have certain tattoo designs or any above the collar bone for example.

 Now time to pick the design.
 We totally recommend taking your time in deciding and remember that not all designs work well as tattoos.
-Any pictures that have really heavy detail may not translate well, anything that has a lot of black and minimal shading will make it look like a cover up (unless thats what your going for!)
+Any pictures that have really heavy detail may not translate well, anything that has a lot of black and minimal shading will make it look like a cover up (unless thats what you’re going for!)

-We pride ourselves on offering a free consultation that usually only takes ten minutes but can be as long as you need to feel comfortable with your artist and your happy with the design.
+We pride ourselves on offering a free consultation that usually only takes ten minutes but can be as long as you need to feel comfortable with your artist and you’re happy with the design.
 Please don’t feel disrespected if our artists need to tweak a design or change it.
 Sometimes your mates design that you think is awesome is not going to look good as a tattoo.
 Trust your artist, they do this day in day out and know what’s gonna look good or not.

 Not enough info for ya?!
 Check out this link to a 13 step process on deciding on your tattoo design.